About the Artist

 Biography

-His artistic practice combines Old Master craftsmanship with modern photography, gilding techniques and experimental printmaking, creating a hybrid visual language that feels both ancient and contemporary.
-His works have been shown at Masters Expo Amsterdam and Art Nocturne Knocke, and are held in private collections throughout Europe.
+His practice combines Old Master discipline with photography, gilding and process-based image-making, resulting in a visual language that is both historically grounded and contemporary in character.
+His work has been shown at Masters Expo Amsterdam and Art Nocturne Knokke, and is held in private collections throughout Europe.

 Artistic Method